JustinWUP/codesparks/README.md

 Where 'scaffold-name' is the name of the view and controller you want to generate, from project root run:

     ./scaffold.sh generate scaffold-name

+#### Generating additional views for existing controllers

+Where 'controller-name' is the name of your existing controller and new-view-name is your new view, from project root run:

+    ./scaffold.sh generate controller-name new-view-name

 More features coming one day including probably a migration generator for Doctrine.